Facebook video ads can be a powerful way to reach your target audience and drive conversions.

 - Create engaging videos in the format that works best for Facebook users, whether it’s vertical or landscape.
 Save time by using templates from our library or by uploading an existing video.

 Trying to stand out from the crowd is easier said than done.
 After all, there are over 2 million active advertisers on Facebook alone.
 But if you want to make Facebook Video Ads that stand out and drive results, then you need to keep these two things in mind:

 Keep it short and sweet – Be brief and concise, always encouraging people to take action.
 According to AdWeek, short form content leads to a 70% increase in engagement compared to long-form content.

 Promote your personality – Show your company’s unique personality by demonstrating how your products or services fit into your customer’s lives.
 Make it more of an experience than a product pitch.

-Facebook’s News Feed keeps changing—as does the way of getting your message in front of your audience.
+Facebook’s News Feed keeps changing.
 Anyone who has spent money on Facebook ads knows that it can be a tough game.

 Get Your Facebook Video Ad Right First Time